 Risk attitude.
-Controlling for decision quality across affect conditions (specifically whether the more risky option was also the option with the better EV), there was a significant interaction between time pressure and affect, (χ2(1) = 10.58, p < 0.001).
-Specifically, as shown in Figure 4B, the difference between the affect-rich and affect-poor conditions in risk aversion was somewhat reduced in the time pressure condition relative to the no time pressure condition.
-Rather than increasing the affect gap, time pressure thus seemed to reduce the affect gap slightly.
+Controlling for decision quality across affect conditions (specifically whether the more risky option was also the option with the better EV), there was a significant interaction between time pressure and affect on predicting the probability of choosing the more risky option, χ2(1) = 10.58, p < 0.001.
+Specifically, as shown in Figure 4B, the difference between the affect-rich and affect-poor conditions in risk aversion was somewhat reduced in the time pressure condition relative to the condition without time pressure.
+Rather than increasing the affect gap, time pressure thus seemed to reduce the gap slightly.

+[insert Figure 4]

 Strategy classification.
-Figure 5 shows the proportion of participants classified as using the EV strategy or the affect heuristic, or as guessing.
+Figure 5 shows the proportion of participants classified as using the EV strategy or the affect heuristic, or as guessing (or using another strategy).
 As can be seen, whereas for the affect-poor choices the majority of participants were classified as using the EV strategy (i.e., time pressure: 81.25%; no time pressure: 89.04%), for the affect-rich choices the majority of participants were classified as using the affect heuristic (i.e., time pressure: 61.25%; no time pressure: 61.64%), replicating previous findings (e.g., Pachur & Galesic, 2013; Popovic et al., 2019).
-This affect gap in strategy use was corroborated by a three-way log-linear analysis conducted with JASP (JASP Team, 2024), using time pressure, affect, and strategy as factors.
+This affect gap in strategy selection was corroborated by a three-way log-linear analysis conducted with JASP (JASP Team, 2024), using time pressure, affect, and strategy as factors.
 The final model retained affect and strategy, whose interaction was significant (ß = 0.511, p < 0.001).
-Most importantly, note that the differences in strategy selection between the affect-rich and the affect-poor conditions were not affected by the time pressure manipulation.
-Time pressure thus did not affect the affect gap in terms of strategy selection.
-Table 1 highlights the median Bayesian Information Criterion (BIC) and median Bayes’ Factor (BF) for each condition, supporting the conclusions from the log linear analysis.
+Most importantly, note that the differences in strategy selection between the affect-rich and the affect-poor conditions were unaffected by the time pressure manipulation.
+Time pressure thus did not alter the affect gap in terms of strategy selection.
+Table 1 reports the median Bayesian Information Criterion (BIC) and median Bayes Factor (BF) for each condition, supporting the conclusions from the log-linear analysis.

-A mixed ANOVA showed that the estimated strategy application error () for the best-fitting strategy was higher in the affect-rich (Mdn = 0.233 [IQR = 0.13]) than in the affect-poor condition (Mdn = 0.167 [IQR = 0.133]; F(1, 140) = 50.818, p < 0.001), but that there was no difference across time pressure conditions (F(1, 140) = 0.567, p = 0.453).
+A mixed ANOVA showed that the estimated strategy application error () for the best-fitting strategy was higher in the affect-rich (Mdn = 0.233 [IQR = 0.13]) than in the affect-poor condition (Mdn = 0.167 [IQR = 0.133]; F(1, 140) = 50.818, p < 0.001), but that there was no difference between time pressure conditions (F(1, 140) = 0.567, p = 0.453).
 Only very few participants were classified as guessing (affect-poor: n = 7 [4.57%], affect-rich: n = 4 [2.61%]).

 [insert Table 1]

-[insert Figure 2]

-[insert Figure 3]

-[insert Figure 4]

 [insert Figure 5]

 Discussion